MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 # Windows Containers Quick Start

 Windows Containers can be used to rapidly deploy many isolated applications on a single computer system.
 This quick start demonstrates deployment and management of both Windows Server and Hyper-V containers using PowerShell.
-Throughout this exercise you will build from the ground up a very simple ‘hello world’ application running in both a Windows Server Container and a Hyper-V Container.
-During this process you will created container image, work with container shared folders, and delete containers and container images.
+Throughout this exercise you will build from the ground up a very simple ‘hello world’ application, running in both a Windows Server and a Hyper-V Container.
+During this process, you will create container images, work with container shared folders, and manage the container lifecycle.
 When completed, you will have a basic understanding of Widows Container deployment and management.

 This walkthrough details both Windows Server containers and Hyper-V containers.
 Each type of container has its own basic requirements.
 Included with the Windows Container documentation is a procedure for quickly deploying a container host.
 This is the easiest way to quickly start with Windows Containers.
 If you do not already have a container host, see the [Container Host Deployment Quick Start](./container_setup.md).